 Here's the nice thing about ICHRA's regulations—as long as you, the employer, have no reason to believe that the information provided to you is false or misleading in any way, then you can safely assume the information is accurate.
 This takes the pressure off from verifying the validity of the documents you receive.

-While managing a compliant ICHRA comes with quite a few rules and regulations, you don’t have to go it alone.
-PeopleKeep’s software and award-winning customer support team have helped thousands of organizations administer their health benefits in just minutes each month.
+While managing a compliant ICHRA comes with several rules and regulations, you don’t have to go it alone.
+PeopleKeep’s employee benefits administration software and award-winning customer support team have helped thousands of organizations administer their health benefits in just minutes each month.